-At the date of authorization of the financial statements for the period ended September 30, 2015, the IASB has issued the following new Standard which is not yet effective for the relevant reporting periods.
+At the date of authorization of these consolidated financial statements for the period ended June 30, 2016, the IASB has issued the following new Standards which are not yet effective for the relevant reporting periods.

 IFRS 9 - Financial Instruments

 On July 24, 2014 the IASB issued the final version of IFRS 9, bringing together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39, "Financial Instruments: Recognition and Measurement", and all previous versions of IFRS 9.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
 The Company does not intend to early adopt IFRS 9 and has not yet fully evaluated the impact of this new standard.